Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/patents.md

 GPLv2 has an implicit statement (which does not specifically mention that users receive a patent license);\
 _"if a patent license would not permit royalty-free redistribution of the Program by all those who receive copies directly or indirectly through you, then the only way you could satisfy both it and this License would be to refrain entirely from distribution of the Program."_ [4]

-Finally in MIT, we see an even weaker implicit statement which does not mention patents at all;\
+Finally, in MIT, we see an even weaker implicit statement which does not mention patents at all;\
 _"Permission is hereby granted [..] to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell